-The acid opens up the surface by “eating away” particles of cement.
-The metallic salts then react with hydrated lime (calcium hydroxide) to form insoluble colored compounds.
+Concrete acid stain is a waterborne solution of metallic salts and acid.
+The acid opens up the surface by “eating away” particles of cement paste.
+The metallic salts then react with hydrated lime (calcium hydroxide) in concrete to form insoluble colored compounds.

 The color depends on the surface and the concrete’s chemical composition:

-Green concrete – let it first cure for at least 28 days.
+New concrete – let it first cure for at least 28 days.

 Preparation: Thoroughly clean the concrete.
-Remove all dirt, oil spots, paints or sealers.
+Remove all dirt, oil spots, paints, or sealers.

 Spraying and scrubbing: The stain is applied with a low-pressure sprayer.
 Use a spray tip with a circular pattern, spraying from left to right and then right to left.
 Your assistant should scrub the stain into the surface using a medium-bristle brush in a circular motion just behind the spray.
 It is important to scrub the stain into the surface, not just push it around.

-One downside of this finish is that the colored surface layer is very thin and must be properly protected and maintained against abrasion.
+Acid staining produces a matte finish.
+The colored surface layer is very thin and must be properly protected and maintained against abrasion.

 Why concrete acid stains deteriorate:

-LastiSeal Concrete Stain & Sealer is a break-through in coloring concrete.
+LastiSeal® Concrete Stain & Sealer is a break-through in coloring concrete.
 It combines concrete staining and waterproofing in one step.

 The materials alone cost much less than acid staining and sealing.
 And the application is very easy – suitable for do-it-yourself application by homeowners.

-The color stain penetrates deeper than acid staining.
-And any deep scratches are easy to touch up, unlike with acid stains.
+Deep scratches are easy to touch up, unlike with acid stains.